Songwriter Tips for Copyright, Credit, and Royalties

 Performance rights organizations monitor media such as radio stations, nightclubs, and websites and collect royalties from those that use your song.
 They pay these royalties directly to the music publishers and songwriters.
-Broadcast Music, Inc. and the American Society of Composers, Authors, and Publishers are the most common performance rights organizations.
-Be sure to register with either of them and keep your information updated.
-Visit their websites:
+Register with such organizations as Broadcast Music, Inc. (BMI) or the American Society of Composers, Authors, and Publishers.

 Be Smart About Marketing your Songs

 Radio used to be the way to get your song heard by the masses.
-Technology has changed all of this, and now, even CDs are not the way to go.
+Technology has changed all of this.
 Market your music in ways that will open up licensing opportunities for you.
 Consider using

-Songwriters who publish on their own, instead of using a publishing company, receive 100% of the revenue.
-If you use a music publisher, the publisher gets part of your earnings, and you will probably receive between 60-75% of the revenue.
-It may seem smart to go without a music publisher.
-The reality is that established music publishers are better connected and able to book you lucrative deals and give you more publicity than if you were on your own.
-It is best to sacrifice the revenue percentage for more successful exposure.
+Songwriters who publish on their own, instead of using a publishing company, receive 100 percent of the revenue.
+If you use a music publisher, the publisher gets part of your earnings, and you will probably receive between 60-75 percent.
+Established music publishers are better connected and able to book you more lucrative deals and publicity than if you were on your own.

 Work from Home Tax Break